The Cloverfield Paradox: Plot

-With the Shepard particle accelerator ready to activate again, Hamilton prepares to leave with Jensen, but Jensen suddenly knocks her out.
-Jensen kills Monk with Volkov's gun, wounds Schmidt, and insists the station must stay in her universe to keep the Shepard particle accelerator there.
-Regaining consciousness, Hamilton uses the gun to shoot out a window, ejecting Jensen into space.
-Hamilton decides to return to their universe with Schmidt and makes a recording she sends to her alternate universe self, with the plans for the Shepard and in which she stresses of the importance of her family.
-Hamilton and Schmidt reverse the universe shift and use Tam's modifications to finally make the Shepard work.
-After reporting in, the two eject themselves in an evacuation capsule towards Earth.
+Hamilton prepares to leave with Jensen, but she knocks her out and wounds Schmidt with Volkov's gun.
+Jensen also kills Acosta and insists the station must stay in her universe to keep the accelerator there.
+Hamilton regains consciousness and uses the gun to shoot out a window that ejects Jensen into space.
+Hamilton records a message to her alternate self as she and Schmidt reverse the shift to finally make the Shepard work.
+After reporting in, both eject themselves in a reentry capsule towards their universe's Earth.

-Michael learns from mission control of the station's reappearance and his wife's return to Earth, but he lambasts them for returning to Earth in light of the ongoing situation.
-As the capsule re-enters the Earth's atmosphere, a giant monster bursts through the top of a cloud layer, letting out a roar.
+In light of the ongoing situation, Michael learns of the Cloverfield station's reappearance, but he lambasts Hamilton's return to Earth.
+As the capsule re-enters the atmosphere, a giant monster bursts through the clouds and lets out a huge roar.